mjblee20/ClickingGame/README.md

 ## Developer
 ----
 ### Focus

 Utilize React to create websites with reusable components and take in user inputs and updating the webpage.

 ### Getting started

 Install npx
 `npm install -g npx`

 Create a React.js App
 `npx create-react-app [app-name]`

+### Logic

+* Need two components to keep track of their states
+    - Squares need to keep track of whether they've been clicked
+    - Game need to keep track of the score, wins, losses, and a randomized array